bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Python is nice.
 That's great.
 Some people have actually, that was their entry point.
-They knew Python and they would be helping writing better tests.
+They knew Python and they would be helping write better tests.
-C is nice if you want to work on libsecp.
+C is nice if you want to work on `libsecp`.
 C is not nice, but it's useful for that.

 NVK: 02:05:44